-WCI was contracted by the Environmental Protection and Waste Management Department (EPWMD) of the QC Local Government in 2017 to carefully consider the possibility of converting the land use of the Payatas Controlled Disposal Facility (PCDF) due to the high cost of Post-Closure Care (PCC) maintenance services and the surge in real property market values.
+In 2017, Environmental Protection and Waste Management Department (EPWMD) of the QC Local Government contracted Woodfields Consultants, Inc. (WCI) to carefully consider the possibility of converting the land use of the Payatas Controlled Disposal Facility (PCDF) due to the high cost of Post-Closure Care (PCC) maintenance services and the surge in real property market values.

 The site used to be the main disposal area of the city from 1970’s to 2010.
 It was converted from an open dumpsite into a controlled dumpsite in 2004, and was closed in December 2010 in compliance with the Ecological Solid Waste Management Act of 2000.
 A sanitary landfill (SLF) was then constructed adjacent to the site, and began operating in 2011